-Be aware of the following:

-- Generated code might be different between two Arm Compiler releases. - For a feature release, there might be significant code generation differences. - You cannot link A32 or T32 code with A64 code.
+11010 Be aware of the following: • Generated code might be different between two Arm Compiler releases. • For a feature release, there might be significant code generation differences. • You cannot link A32 or T32 code with A64 code.
+Note The command-line option descriptions and related information in the Arm® Compiler Referen describe all the Cost, was that A my Committee summents.
+A my factures not do summent of any not as

-The command-line option descriptions and related information in the Arm[®] Compiler Reference Guide describe all the features that Arm Compiler supports.
+The command-line option descriptions and related information in the Arm Compiler Reference Guide describe all the features that Arm Compiler supports.
 Any features not documented are not supported and are used at your own risk.
-You are responsible for making sure that any generated code using community features on page Appx-A-228 is operating correctly.
+You are responsible for making sure that any generated code using community features on page Appx-A-240 is operating correctly.

+Chapter 11 Getting Image Details on page 11-206

+Linker support for creating demand-paged files

+Linking Models Supported by armlink

+Image Structure and Generation

+Linker Optimization Features

+Accessing and Managing Symbols with armlink

+Scatter-loading Features

-Chapter 11 Getting Image Details on page 11-197 Related information Linker support for creating demand-paged files Linking Models Supported by armlink Image Structure and Generation Linker Optimization Features Accessing and Managing Symbols with armlink Scatter-loading Features BPABI Shared Libraries and Executables Features of the Base Platform Linking Model Placement of CMSE veneer sections for a Secure image Base Platform ABI for the Arm Architecture armlink can accept one or more object files from toolchains that support Arm ELF.
+BPABI Shared Libraries and Executables

+Features of the Base Platform Linking Model

+Placement of CMSE veneer sections for a Secure image Base Platform ABI for the Arm Architecture armlink can accept one or more object files from toolchains that support Arm ELF.